 Targeting LEED Gold

-At a time of urgent need for better public understanding of science and for greater access to science education, the Gilder Center offers new ways to learn about our world and to share in the excitement of scientific discovery.
+At a time of urgent need for better public understanding of science and for greater access to science education, the Gilder Center will offer new ways to learn about our world and to share in the excitement of scientific discovery.

 “We uncovered a way to vastly improve visitor circulation and museum functionality, while tapping into the desire for exploration and discovery that is so emblematic of science and also such a big part of being human.
 Upon entering the space, natural daylight from above and sight lines to various activities inside invite movement through the Central Exhibition Hall on a journey toward deeper understanding.
 The architectural design grew out of the museum’s mission.”